PoC-dev/as400-sfltemplates/readme.md

 Next, decide if a Load-All SFL is a good fit, or a Load-Paged is more appropriate.
 Also, Load-Paged includes the classic *Position-To* feature, to have the list display scroll to the first record with the given search term.
 For Details about Pros and Cons, see *A Word on Subfiles* above.

-Then, run `WRKMBRPDM QGPL/SFLVORLAGE` to show the list of source members.
+Then, run `WRKMBRPDM` with the appropriate source file as parameter to show the list of source members.
 Type a *3* next to all files you need for your new project.
 Which files exactly those might be is explained at length in the sections above.
 Type options, press Enter.

 Finally, make the appropriate changes by exiting PDM with `F3` and running it again against your new source PF with `WRKMBRPDM MYNEWPROJ/SOURCES`.
 Changes include changing the member names, and deleting or editing of the member description text.